PrincetonUniversity/removing_tedium/01_suppressing_duo/README.md

 ## On-Campus and Off-Campus (Recommended)

-When off-campus and not using a VPN, one cannot `ssh` to the login node of a Research Computing cluster. **However, for users with an account on one of the large clusters** (not Adroit, not Nobel) one can use `tigressgateway` as a proxyjump server:
+When off-campus and not using a VPN, one cannot `ssh` to the login node of a Research Computing cluster. **However, for users with an account on one of the large clusters** (not Adroit) one can use `tigressgateway` as a proxyjump server:

 ![SSH Multiplexing](multiplexed_connection.png)